-Figure 1 summarizes the history of wet and dry storage of used fuel.
-Initially, all fuel was wetstored in the station used fuel storage bays.
-As the bays filled up, older fuel was transferred to dry storage starting in the mid-1990s.
+Figure 1 summarizes the history of wet and dry storage of used fuel in Canada to the end of 2015.
+Initially, all fuel was wet-stored in the station used fuel storage bays.
+Dry storage was initiated in the 1970s on a small scale at shutdown AECL prototype reactors.
+Starting in the 1990s, older fuel in the wet bays at the operating power reactors has been transferred to dry storage on an ongoing basis.
 In the future, the inventory in wet storage will remain relatively constant (since wet bay space is fixed), while the inventory in dry storage will continue to grow over time.